EFL Cup: Trophy

 The winners receive the Football League Cup, of which there have been three designs – the current one also being the original, a three-handled Georgian-style urn with a separate plinth (added later).
 Designed and manufactured by Mappin & Webb, it weighs 2.976 kg and measures 27 cm by 20.5 cm.
 It is worth around £20,000.
 It was used until the 1980–81 competition, before coming back into use ever since the 1990–91 competition.
 The reason for the break in usage was the introduction of the first competition sponsor – the Milk Marketing Board, which chose to award its own trophy from 1981–82 to 1985–86.
 The next sponsor, Littlewoods, also chose to award their own trophy, from 1986–87 until 1989–90.
 Later sponsors have used the original.

 Broadcasters

-In the United Kingdom and Republic of Ireland, 15 matches will be broadcast live by Sky Sports through 2024 with highlights from the several matches on ITV Sport beginning in 2022/23.
+In the United Kingdom and Republic of Ireland, the tournament is broadcast live by Sky Sports.
+Until 2024, Sky had a selection of 15 matches per season, with highlights from several matches on ITV Sport beginning in 2022/23.
 This competition is included in the EFL broadcast package.

-From 2024/25, all matches will be broadcast live by Sky Sports, with ITV showing both semi finals (One first leg and the other second leg) and the final live (Sharing coverage with Sky Sports.
-With Sky Sports broadcasting the final).
+In 2024/25, all matches were broadcast live by Sky Sports for the first time, with ITV Sport producing its own coverage of one leg from each of the semi-finals (one first leg and the other second leg) for airing on ITV1 and STV, and simulcasting Sky's coverage of the final live.

-From 2025/26, Sky Sports will broadcast the EFL Cup as of now in Sky Sports+ and Sky Sports Football as of now.
+From the 2025/26 season onwards, under the five-year domestic rights deal with Sky Sports (running through 2028/29), all Carabao Cup matches are broadcast live, with over 1,000 EFL matches per season (including every Carabao Cup tie) available across Sky Sports channels or the Sky Sports+ streaming service (integrated at no extra cost for Sky Sports subscribers and accessible via NOW TV).
+Matches are typically shown on Sky Sports Football or other main channels when selected, while others stream exclusively on Sky Sports+, ensuring comprehensive coverage of all 93 ties per season.